arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 10/03/2024 13:30 (UTC)`.
+The last change was detected on `Friday 10/04/2024 05:03 (UTC)`.
 New changes (if any) are picked up every 30 minutes.

 ### Code